-If quantum computing becomes a reality before reliable quantum-safe algorithms are available, then there will likely be a resurgence of symmetric key cryptography for key establishment, resulting in the need to manage, protect and securely distribute even more keys, maybe even using Quantum Key Distribution.
+Suppose quantum computing becomes a reality before reliable quantum-safe algorithms are available.
+In that case, there will likely be a resurgence of symmetric key cryptography for key establishment, resulting in the need to manage, protect and securely distribute even more keys, maybe even using Quantum Key Distribution.

-Hardware security modules (HSMs) are the best choice for applications that demand very high levels of assurance today.
+Hardware security modules (HSMs) are the best choice for applications that currently demand very high levels of assurance.
 But it will become increasingly important to find better ways to manage HSMs and decouple cryptography management from the development of applications to increase crypto agility and simplify compliance.

 High-assurance cryptography and cloud computing will remain uncomfortable bedfellows for the foreseeable future.
 Still, whatever solutions you apply to manage keys, use HSMs and increase crypto agility, you’d better be sure they support the inevitable migration of applications to the cloud.

 There is an emerging class of solutions, which includes Cryptomathic’s Crypto Service Gateway (CSG), that takes standard HSMs and turns them into service, hosted anywhere and accessible to both cloud and on-premises applications alike.